-In shape for the holidays, these confections from Sublimity, Oregon's Darlene Markel are made from a recipe her mother handed down.
+In shape for the holidays, these confections from Salem, Oregon's Darlene Brenden are made from a recipe her mother handed down.
 "I still think her breads are better than mine--even when we're using the same recipe!"
 Darlene admits.

 - 1-1/2 cups chopped fresh or frozen cranberries

 - 1 package (1/4 ounce) active dry yeast

 - 1/4 cup warm water (110° to 115°)